amatus/gnunet-web/README.md

 What You Can Do Now
 -------------------

+You will need to install [boot] to follow these instructions.

 ### Try out the RTCPeerConnection demo ###
-0. Execute `lein run`
+0. Execute `boot production`
-1. Open two browsers to http://localhost:3000/ (let's call them Alice and Bob).
+1. Open two browsers to resources/public/webrtc.html (let's call them Alice and Bob).
 2. Alice presses "Create Offer" and waits a bit for ICE candidates to be collected.
 3. Alice sends the Local Description to Bob.